 The World Heritage-listed Blue Mountains National Park is one of the most popular national parks in all of Australia.
-And the great thing about it is that there are plenty of things to do at the Blue Mountains by train.
-The 2.5-hour train ride from Sydney (Central) to Mt Victoria stops at, at least, 17 different villages in the mountains, most of which can be used as starting points for exploring the Blue Mountains on foot.
+And the great thing about it is that there are plenty of things to do in the Blue Mountains by train.
+The 2.5-hour train ride from Sydney (Central) to Mt Victoria stops at, at least, 17 different villages in the mountains, most of which can be used as starting points for walks accessible by train.

 Within an hour’s ride from Sydney, you are already in the Lower Blue Mountains that stretch roughly from Lapstone to Falconbridge, followed by the Upper Blue Mountains from Linden to Mount Victoria.
 The trains depart every hour and the ticket from Central to Katoomba costs $8.86.